Antonio Buonomo

-Antonio Buonomo (born in Naples in 1932) is an Italian composer, solo percussionist and music educator.

-Professor of percussion at the conservatories of "S.Pietro a Majella in Naples" of Naples and "S.Cecilia" of Rome, Antonio Buonomo's professional experience includes performing as timpani soloist in various orchestras (such as the "San Carlo" of Naples and "La Fenice" of Venice) and director of one of Europe's first all-percussion instrument groups.
+Antonio Buonomo (13 December 1932 – 23 November 2025) was an Italian composer, solo percussionist, and music educator.
+A professor of percussion at the conservatories of "S.Pietro a Majella in Naples" of Naples and "S.Cecilia" of Rome, Buonomo's professional experience included performing as timpani soloist in various orchestras (such as the "San Carlo" of Naples and "La Fenice" of Venice), and director of one of Europe's first all-percussion instrument groups.
 His many compositions and transcriptions for percussion instruments have been published by the main houses of this sector and include teaching materials as well as music for plays and television documentaries.
-They have been performed for the occasion of prestigious avant-garde musical events, television and radio programs as well as in public concerts.
+They have been performed for the occasion of prestigious avant-garde musical events, and television and radio programs as well as in public concerts.